SimoneAstarita/queer_NLP_bib/README.md

 ## Coreference Resolution

-Ankith Uppunda, Susan Cochran, Jacob Foster, Alina Arseniev-Koehler, Vickie Mays, and Kai-Wei Chang.
+Uppunda, Ankith, et al. <a href="https://aclanthology.org/2021.naacl-main.361/"><u>"Adapting Coreference Resolution for Processing Violent Death Narratives."</u></a> Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 2021.
-Adapting Coreference Resolution for Processing Violent Death Narratives.
-In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 4553–4559, Online.
-Association for Computational Linguistics.

-WinoPron: Revisiting English Winogender Schemas for Consistency, Coverage, and Grammatical Case V. Gautam, J. Steuer, E. Bingert, R. Johns, A. Lauscher, D. Klakow.
-Workshop on Computational Models of Reference, Anaphora and Coreference, 2024.
+Gautam, Vagrant, et al. <a href="https://aclanthology.org/2024.crac-1.6.pdf"><u>"WinoPron: Revisiting English Winogender Schemas for Consistency, Coverage, and Grammatical Case."</u></a> Proceedings of The Seventh Workshop on Computational Models of Reference, Anaphora and Coreference.
+2024.

-Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?
-V. Gautam, E. Bingert, D. Zhu, A. Lauscher, D. Klakow.
-Transactions of ACL, 2024 (to appear).
+Gautam, Vagrant, et al. <a href="https://arxiv.org/pdf/2404.03134"><u>"Robust Pronoun Use Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?."</u></a> arXiv preprint arXiv:2404.03134 (2024).

 ## Data Collection

-Hicks, Amanda, et al. "An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey."
-Proceedings of the 8th global wordnet conference (gwc).
+Hicks, Amanda, et al. <a href="https://aclanthology.org/2016.gwc-1.19.pdf"><u>"An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey."</u></a> Proceedings of the 8th global wordnet conference (gwc).
 2016.

-Jesse Dodge, Maarten Sap, Ana Marasović, William Agnew, Gabriel Ilharco, Dirk Groeneveld, Margaret Mitchell, and Matt Gardner.
-2021.
-Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.
-In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 1286–1305, Online and Punta Cana, Dominican Republic.
-Association for Computational Linguistics.
+Dodge, Jesse, et al. <a href="http://maartensap.com/pdfs/dodge2021documentingC4.pdf"><u>"Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus."</u></a> Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.
+Association for Computational Linguistics, 2021.

 ## Evaluation, Benchmarks

-Barikeri, Soumya, et al. "RedditBias: A Real-World Resource for Bias Evaluation and Debiasing of Conversational Language Models."
-Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
+Barikeri, Soumya, et al. <a href="https://www.edit.fis.uni-hamburg.de/ws/files/30919042/2106.03521v1.pdf"><u>"RedditBias: A Real-World Resource for Bias Evaluation and Debiasing of Conversational Language Models."</u></a> Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
 2021.

-Juan Vásquez, Gemma Bel-Enguix, Scott Thomas Andersen, and Sergio-Luis Ojeda-Trueba.
+Vásquez, Juan, et al. <a href="https://aclanthology.org/2022.gebnlp-1.23.pdf"><u>"Heterocorpus: A corpus for heteronormative language detection."</u></a> Proceedings of the 4th Workshop on Gender Bias in Natural Language Processing (GeBNLP).
 2022.
-HeteroCorpus: A Corpus for Heteronormative Language Detection.
-In Proceedings of the 4th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 225–234, Seattle, Washington.
-Association for Computational Linguistics.

 Juan Vásquez, Scott Andersen, Gemma Bel-enguix, Helena Gómez-adorno, and Sergio-luis Ojeda-trueba.
 2023.
 HOMO-MEX: A Mexican Spanish Annotated Corpus for LGBT+phobia Detection on Twitter.
 In The 7th Workshop on Online Abuse and Harms (WOAH), pages 202–214, Toronto, Canada.
 Association for Computational Linguistics.